Texas officer wins appeal of dismissal over feces sandwich

 An arbitrator voided Luckhurst’s dismissal, citing uncertain timing and a lack of evidence that it happened at all.

-Luckhurst remains off the job while appealing an unrelated indefinite suspension involving human feces.
+Luckhurst remains off the job while appealing an unrelated indefinite suspension again involving feces after he and another officer bragged about leaving a mess in the women’s restroom.